 The researchers also devised a method of prompting silver nanoparticles to form directly on cotton fibers, eliminating the handling and storage of the antimicrobial agents prior to application.
 This should give cotton an advantage over synthetic fabrics, which have not been amendable to silver nanoparticle treatment, notes Condon, who leads the ARS center’s Cotton Chemistry and Utilization Research Unit.

 In another approach, ARS chemist Vince Edwards, together with Condon, developed a treatment for impregnating nonwoven cotton fabrics with lysozyme, an enzyme that slices open the cell walls of microorganisms, killing them—including those that cause odor or infection.
 Similar enzymes also have potential use in biodefense applications, such as deactivating nerve agents, adds Condon.

-The researchers are seeking commercial partners to help usher the advances into the marketplace, all with an eye towards assuring the viability of American cotton at a time of increasing production costs, dwindling resources and global competition.
+The researchers are seeking commercial partners to help usher the advances into the marketplace, all with an eye toward assuring the viability of American cotton at a time of increasing production costs, dwindling resources and global competition.

 Reference: “Importance of poly(ethylene glycol) conformation for the synthesis of silver nanoparticles in aqueous solution” by Sunghyun Nam, Dharnidhar V. Parikh, Brian D. Condon, Qi Zhao and Megumi Yoshioka-Tarver, 1 March 2011, Journal of Nanoparticle Research.